-5. Usage Guidelines
+6. Usage Guidelines

 GenAl must be used responsibly and not used to deliberately deceive of falsify.
 This includes checking as far as possible that outputs are accurate and non-biased.
-Inappropriate uses, such as creating deepfakes4 or generating misleading content, are strictly prohibited.
-All users must always clearly disclose the use of GenAl when sharing or publishing generated content.
-Students who use GenAl in their coursework must ensure that the use is permissible (see University Advice to Students on GenAl and Procedures Relating to Academic Misconduct and Diversity and the Dignity at Work and Study Policy).
-Colleagues who use GenAl in their research and/or discipline of work must ensure that the use is permissible and that they are open about the use of GenAl.
-The University owns all intellectual property that is created using GenAl through corporate systems (such as Microsoft Office or the Blackboard VLE) unless otherwise agreed to in writing.
+Inappropriate uses, such as creating malicious deepfakes4 or generating misleading content, are strictly prohibited.
+All users must always clearly disclose the use of GenAI when sharing or publishing generated content.
+Students who use GenAI in their coursework must ensure that the use is permissible (see University Advice to Students on GenAI and Procedures Relating to Academic Misconduct and Diversity and the Dignity at Work and Study Policy).
+Colleagues who use GenAI in their research and/or discipline of work must ensure that the use is permissible and that they are open about the use of GenAI.
+The University owns all intellectual property that is created using GenAI through corporate systems (such as Microsoft Office or the Blackboard VLE) unless otherwise agreed to in writing.

-6. Risk Tolerance and Ownership
+7. Risk Tolerance and Ownership

-The University of Westminster recognizes the need to define its risk tolerance for the use of GenAl.
+The University of Westminster recognises the need to define its risk tolerance for the use of GenAI.
 A balanced approach will be adopted, considering both the potential benefits and the associated risks.
-GenAl systems that negatively affect safety or fundamental rights (see Fundamental rights in Al - What to consider) or raise significant ethical issues in research and knowledge exchange activity, will be considered high risk.
-Systems using GenAl considered as a high risk should not go into production without remediation.
-Residual risks should be escalated to the University Senior Information Risk Officer, namely the University Secretary and Chief Operating Officer, for formal acceptance and auditing purposes in accordance with the University risk management methodology.
+GenAI systems that negatively affect safety or fundamental rights (see Fundamental rights in AI - What to consider) or raise significant ethical issues in research and knowledge exchange activity, will be considered high risk.
+Systems using GenAI considered as a high risk should not go into production without remediation.
+Residual risks should be escalated to the University Senior Information Risk Officer (SIRO), namely the University Secretary and Chief Operating Officer, for formal acceptance and auditing purposes following the University risk management methodology.
+All high-risk cases escalated to the SIRO will also be reported to the Information Compliance Team and the Data Protection Officer to ensure comprehensive oversight and compliance.

 The responsibility for conducting actions to mitigate risks should lie with the individuals or teams directly involved in the use of the GenAl system concerned, while the responsibility for assessing novel use cases or the output of approved use cases should be designated to the appropriate oversight body (Ethics Committee for University Research and Knowledge Exchange or the relevant College Teaching Committee).
-In the case of the use of GenAl by Professional Services, ethical oversight will be provided by the Professional Services Director's Group.
+In the case of using GenAl by Professional Services, ethical oversight will be provided by the Professional Services Director's Group.

-7. Use Cases and Restrictions
+8. Use Cases and Restrictions

-To mitigate risks associated with GenAl use, the University of Westminster will classify use cases according to whether they are appropriate to be considered through a Self-Assessment and notification route or whether they require more formal committee Scrutiny and Approval.
+To mitigate risks associated with GenAl use, the University of Westminster will classify use cases according to whether they are appropriate to be considered through a Self-Assessment and notification route or require more formal committee Scrutiny and Approval.
 Some indicative use cases covering learning and teaching and research are shown as examples in this list of GenAl Use Cases.